petrarca95/Notes/topics/Spring-in-Action-5th/ch1.md

 Traditional way of creating and setting/injecting a dependency:
 - Store objects have a dependency on Item objects
--In the example above, we need to instantiate an implementation of the Item interface within the Store class itself.
+- In the example above, we need to instantiate an implementation of the Item interface within the Store class itself.

 ```JAVA
 public class Store {